Please Rotate Your Device 90

 On the evening newscast, Chet Huntley reported from New York and David Brinkley from Washington.
 Their closing lines became one of television’s best-known catchphrases: “Goodnight, Chet.
 Goodnight, David.
 And goodnight, for NBC News.”

-Nat King Cole is the first major black artist to have his own network series, on NBC
+Nat King Cole becomes the first major black artist to have his own network series, on NBC

 1957